 In 1943, they moved to a factory in Maranello and focused on producing grinding machines.
 Their factory was then bombed several times from 1944 through 1945 by the Allies.
 They quickly rebuilt the factory after the war was over.
 During 1945, Ferrari commissioned Colombo to design a V12 engine.
 The following year, they released all the specs to the press.

-In 1947, Ferrari released their first badged car, the 125 Sport.
+In 1947, Ferrari released the first Ferrari badged car, the 125 Sport.
 It featured a 1.5-liter V12 engine.
 Enzo was the first to take the car for a test-drive on open roads.
 Two examples found their way onto the Piacenza racing circuit in 1947, driven by Farina and Cortese.
 They were the first Ferrari vehicles entered into a race.

 As time went on, Enzo’s personality helped to grow their racing team and company.
 In 1961, however, tensions reached the boiling point.
 Girolamo Gardini, the sales manager, didn’t want Laura Ferrari, Enzo’s wife, involved in the automaker.
 The two argued about it on a regular basis.
 Gardini worked with the other manager, Romolo Tavoni, Carlo Chiti (chief engineer), and Giotto Bizzarrini (sports car developer) to remove his wife from the company.